oconnor663/applied_crypto_2021_fall/sha256/readme.md

 with its padding.
 Create a `state` variable, whose starting value is `IV`.
 Then split the padded message up into 64-byte blocks and loop over the blocks, calling your `compress()` function on each one.
-For each call to `compress()`, use the current `state` value as input and assigning the return value back to `state`.
+For each call to `compress()`, use the current `state` value as input and assign the return value back to `state`.
 Once the block loop is finished, convert the final value of `state` into 32 bytes by encoding each of the 8 state words as a 4-byte **big endian** integer and concatenating them.
 Those 32 bytes are the return value of